denbilyk22/RestExample/README.md

 # RestExample

 Simple REST example from the scratch
-CRUD requsts in fake repository(map)
+CRUD requsts to real database(MySQL)